zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic00.md

 It is assumed that the client has removed any leading or trailing space (U+0020) before entering the domain name (*Child Zone*) to be processed by this test case.
-The Zonemaster CLI, Zonemaster GUI or any other client must do that process.
+The Zonemaster CLI, the Zonemaster GUI or any other client must perform that process.

 #### Full stop